 Country-to-Country Visits

-CQUIN member countries participate in country-to-country (C2C) visits in order to learn from one another and see Differentiated Service Delivery-related (DSD) best practices in action.
-C2C visits tap into the shared innovation of the member network, empowering participants to identify new approaches, learn from current successes, and further enhance the scale-up of DSD.
+CQUIN member countries participate in country-to-country (C2C) visits in order to learn from one another and see HIV service delivery best practices in action.
+C2C visits tap into the shared innovation of the member network, empowering participants to identify new approaches, learn from current successes, and further enhance their national HIV programs.
 Visiting teams generally include representatives of the ministry of health, the national network of people living with HIV, donors, implementing partners, and other stakeholders.

 Featured Visits: 2023